 Answer: Wine and Liquor stores were number one.
 Grocery stores were number two.
 Big box stores came in at number three.
 It seems like this might be a bit more challenging than I imagined.
 I’ve never purchased wine from any of the options on their list.
 Well, maybe Costco but that was a long time ago, and besides, I don’t have a membership with them anymore, so that’s out.
 I’ve seen the selection grocery stores have, and some are better than others, but for this challenge, I’ll go with the most popular choice and get myself to a BevMo and see what I can find.

 Question: What is the price point average American wine drinkers, will spend on wine?

-Question: What are the key deciding factor when buying wine?
+Question: What is the key deciding factor when buying wine?